Maintaining Weight Loss: Strategies for Success

 Weight management is a long-term journey, not a sprint.
 Don’t expect yourself to stick to healthy habits 100% of the time.

 If you slip up — and you will — just get back on track the next day.
 For example, after a weekend of indulgence, add in a couple of brisk walks during the week.
+This mindset prevents the all-or-nothing thinking that leads many people to give up entirely after a small setback.

 🧠 2.
 Plan for Disruptions